jecki/DHParser/README.md

    Florian Zacherl has used.)

 3. Developing *processing pipelines for tree-structured data*.

-   In typical digital-humanities-applications one wants to produce different forms of output (say, printed, online-human-readable, online-machine-readable) from one and the same source of data.
+   In many digital humanities applications one wants to produce different forms of output (say, printed, online-human-readable, online-machine-readable) from one and the same source of data.
    Therefore, the parsing stage (if the data source is structured